springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
 Colour alone is not used to convey information in the pages of this product.
+<br><br>
 Links and icons may use colour to indicate hover or active states.
 These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques [G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183) and [C15](https://www.w3.org/WAI/WCAG21/Techniques/css/C15).
 </td>
 </tr>
 <tr>